openalea/openalea/README.txt

 -------------

 OpenAlea.Core is able to :
-   - Distover and manage packages and logical components
+   - Discover and manage packages and logical components
-   - build and evaluate dataflow
+   - Build and evaluate dataflow
    - Generate final applications

 It doesn't include any GUI interface (See OpenAlea.Visualea for that).